RTL shift register with parameterizable bit-width and shift length

 The current input value is placed into the array's first index.
 Similarly, the array's last index is assigned to the output.

-then iteratively moves each register's value to the next register.
+The for then iteratively moves each register's value to the next register.
 The "shift" behavior described in this loop will occur simultaneously in parallel.

 integer i;